machinelearningnuremberg/HPO-B/README.md

 Afterwards, you can use the `BenchmarkPlotter` class from `benchmark_plot.py`.
 A complete example can be found in `example_benchmark.py`.

+## Update (June 28 2022)

+A refactored implementation of FSBO, the best performing model according to our benchmark, is avaialble in this [repo](https://github.com/releaunifreiburg/FSBO).
+We also included an evaluation on continuous search spaces, which was not present in the original paper.
+During the evaluation of these results, we realied that the minimum and maximum values for tha tasks on the space 5970 were wrong.
+The fixed values are already provided in the updated link for the surrogates.

 ## Cite us
 ```